 Coursework

-The CMT certificate programs are designed for those already employed in the construction industry who want to study the basic principles of construction management, construction estimating and safety management.
+The CMT certificate programs are designed for individuals already working in the construction industry who want to study the basic principles of construction management, construction estimating and safety management.

 The construction industry is part of the third-largest sector of employment providers in the United States.
 Construction activity is always being planned or performed, from highways, bridges and infrastructure to commercial and residential remodeling.
-Upon graduation, students may seek positions with small or large firms, government and private agencies as assistant project managers, assistant project engineers, assistant superintendents, project estimators, field technicians, building inspectors, general contractors, crew foreman and other positions requiring skills and knowledge in various aspects of the industry.
+Upon graduation, students may seek any of the following positions with businesses, nonprofits or government agencies:

 Salaries for these construction positions vary based on job requirements and location, but many entry-level positions start at $17 to $20 per hour.
 With larger companies, salaries can start as high as $45,000 per year.
 According to the U.S. Bureau of Labor Statistics, the median income for a construction manager in 2014 was $85,630; income may increase based on experience and the size of the project.